 Now a new age is upon us

 Notice the way that the tone changes through the trailer.
 It discusses the rise and fall of civilizations, the flow of time, worn and ravaged battlefields, exploration, and conquest.
-This all happens in a typical match of any Age of Empires game, but it’s also happened throughout the Age of Empires series, and by extension, human history.
+This all happens in a typical match of any Age of Empires game, but it’s also happened throughout the Age of Empires series, and therefore, human history.

 Those last two lines are of particular interest to us; “we have battled through history, now a new age is upon us”.
 This implies that we will be seeing a brand-new period of history, one that has not yet been explored in this series.
 The modern day.